olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

 - what is the Subscription trend?
 - which Suscription type is the highest subscribed?
-- what are the peak s periods?
+- what are the peak periods?

 ### Data Analysis
 Analysis is done using Excel, SQL and PowerBI